Endometriosis Symptoms More Than Just Bad Cramps

 What Is Endometriosis and How It Causes Symptoms

-Endometriosis occurs when tissue similar to the uterine lining grows in locations outside the uterus, including the ovaries, fallopian tubes, bowel, and bladder.
+Endometriosis occurs when tissue similar to the uterine lining grows in locations outside the uterus, including on the ovaries, fallopian tubes, bowel, and bladder.
 This misplaced tissue responds to monthly hormonal changes just like normal endometrium, thickening and bleeding during each menstrual cycle.
 However, unlike menstrual blood that exits through the vagina, this displaced tissue has nowhere to go.

 The trapped blood and tissue create inflammatory responses throughout the pelvis, leading to the formation of adhesions and scar tissue.
 These adhesions can bind organs together, creating painful pulling sensations and restricting normal movement.
 Endometriomas, also called chocolate cysts, may form on the ovaries when endometrial tissue creates blood-filled cysts that cause pressure and hormonal disruption.